How to Use the AAMC Residency Explorer Tool

 - Up until this point, many students have expressed that they do not feel confident about how many programs to apply to and what their “reach” vs. “safety” programs were.
 The information provided to students regarding residency programs was often fractured, unreliable, and biased.
 Now, with the AAMC Residency Tool, students can take some of the “guesswork” out of the application cycle and make their decisions about what programs to apply to based on concrete, reliable data.

 - By using a more targeted approach to applying, students can save time, money, and administrative hassle by limiting the number of programs to which they apply.

-- That being said, the Residency Explorer does not advise you where to apply or predict where you may match to a residency program.
-It is intended to help students develop a list of programs fo further investigation.
+- That being said, the AAMC Residency Explorer does not advise you on where to apply or predict where you may match to a residency program.
+It can help students develop a list of programs for further investigation.

 Where does the Residency Explorer get their information?

 - The information about residency programs is based on original-source, verified data.
-Specifically, the AAMC partnered with eighth national boards and associations including:
+Specifically, the AAMC partnered with eight national boards and associations including: